browserplus/borg/data/pages/docs/web_dev/example_code/04_error_handling.md

 This sample demonstrates the conventions used when data is returned from a BrowserPlus service.
+The @{service PStore}
-The [PStore Service](/explore/?s=PStore) is the tool we use to explore return values.
+Service is the tool we use to explore return values.

 @{include examples/error_handling.raw}